-Read, Write Inc is used to structure the teaching and assessment of our Phonics provision.
-Year 1 children are taught Phonics every day until they have a secure grasp of all common phonemes and graphemes when they move on to our Spelling provision.
-Those Year 2 children who have not reached this point, also have a daily session of Phonics.
-Children are assessed regularly using the Read, Write Inc assessment and this information supports the organisation of groups at the different stages so that children are taught according to their needs.
+Little Wandle is used to structure the teaching and assessment of our Phonics provision.
+Year 1 children are taught Phonics every day ensuring that they have a secure grasp of all common phonemes and graphemes.
+Year 2 children, who have not reached this point, also have a daily session of Phonics.
+Children are assessed regularly using the Little Wandle assessment system and this information supports the organisation of Keep Up and Catch Up groups so that children are taught according to their needs and receive the support that they need to become early readers.